-No matter you like to travel with small bag or big luggage, most probably you still buy some “touchable memories” (souvenirs) from visited places?
-Some of us have collection of fridge magnets, other brings whatever they like or something specific only from that country.
-Personally, I like to bring something small and practical, what can be used in daily life.
-For example carved tray for cup from specific village, candlestick from specific that place materials and etc. (depends what I’m missing at that moment at home).
+No matter you like to travel with a small bag or big luggage, most probably you still buy some “touchable memories” (souvenirs) from visited places?
+Some of us have a collection of fridge magnets, others bring whatever they like or something specific only from that country.
+Personally, I like to bring something small and practical, which can be used in daily life.
+For example, carved tray for a cup from a specific village, candlestick from specific that place materials and etc. (depends on what I’m missing at that moment at home).

 Here are the lists of MUST and MAYBE (as well specific ones) souvenirs from Vietnam that you can consider to bring back home.
 It’s based on my personal suggestions from what I saw in the streets and what recommended my Vietnamese friends.

 Even if you can buy it in Thailand, Malaysia as well (like those countries “unique” souvenirs) but if you are in Vietnam you should think to buy a scarf, silk painting (which is quite unique, an iconic art form in Vietnam) or even suit the clothes from silk (tailor can suite it during ~15 hours).

 Silk in Vietnam is made on traditional handlooms.
 You can find beautiful patterns, different colors, and sizes.
 Even if you can buy silk anywhere in Vietnam but one of the best places is Hoi An city, silk village Van Phuc (near Hanoi).
 The price will be better, more options, and quicker service (sewing).
 Prices begin at about $ 3.00/per meter for 90 cm wide material.